fybrik/fybrik/docs/StorageManagement.md

 - do not specify the desired connection type and determine it later from the selected storage type

+## Backwards compatibility:

+- FybrikStorageAccount CRD will be changed without preserving backwards compatibility

+- No changes to connectors or connector APIs

+- Changes to AirByte module chart are required after the connection layer is defined, no changes to other modules

 ## To consider in the future: